Attending Columbus State After High School

 If you’re a high-achieving student looking for academic challenge and opportunity, our Honors Program is made for you.
 Admission to the program is competitive and includes a renewable scholarship.

-Students interested in the fields of Science, Technology, Engineering, Math or Medicine can explore career options and meet like-minded peers through the STEM Club.
-Activities include guest speakers, field trips, study groups and more.
+Students interested in the fields of Science, Technology, Engineering, Math or Medicine can explore career options and meet like-minded peers through the Future Scientists of Ohio program.
 STEM students also have scholarship opportunities including the full-tuition Future Scientists of Ohio scholarship.